What is a custom domain name?

 Who can request a custom domain name for their Sites@GeorgiaTech site?

-The custom domain name requester must be an active Georgia Tech employee (Staff and Faculty members).
+The custom domain name requester must be an active Georgia Tech full time employee (Staff and Faculty members).
 For Student Organization website, faculty/advisor/full time staff needs to submit a request for students.

 What custom domain names are supported?